revbayes/revbayes.github.io/index.md

 ### About

 RevBayes provides an interactive environment for statistical computation in phylogenetics.
 It is primarily intended for modeling, simulation, and Bayesian inference in evolutionary biology, particularly phylogenetics.
-However, the environment is quite general and can be useful for any complex modeling.
+However, the environment is quite general and can be useful for many complex modeling tasks.

 RevBayes uses its own lanugae, Rev, which is a probabilistic programming language like [JAGS](http://mcmc-jags.sourceforge.net/), [STAN](http://mc-stan.org/), [Edward](http://edwardlib.org/), [PyMC3](http://docs.pymc.io/intro.html), and related software.
 However, phylogenetic models require inference machinery and distributions that are unavailable in these other tools.